wazuh/wazuh-documentation/source/development/core-dumps-generation.rst

 Wazuh core dump configuration
 +++++++++++++++++++++++++++++

-Linux kernel limit the core dump size by default, but need to be extended to obtain a full backtrace.
+Linux kernel limits the core dump size by default but needs to be extended to obtain a full backtrace.
-Systemd allow us to extend Wazuh service configurations and set this up.
+Systemd allows us to extend Wazuh service configurations and set this up.

 .. tabs::